Skip to content

 Petroleum fractions and the ignitable-liquid ladder

 Crude oil is fractionally distilled into cuts that the forensic analyst will see again and again as accelerant residues.
-Memorise the ladder by carbon range, by common name, and by where each fraction sits on a GC-FID chromatogram.
+Analysts encounter these fractions repeatedly as accelerant residues; the carbon range, common name, and GC-FID elution position are the three reference points for identification.

-For NET MCQ purposes, three facts carry most of the marks.
-Gasoline is uniquely aromatic-rich (toluene, xylenes, C3- and C4-alkylbenzenes, naphthalenes).
-Kerosene is a clean n-alkane envelope centered around C11.
-Diesel looks like kerosene shifted to heavier carbon numbers with a wider envelope.
-Pyrolysis hydrocarbons from carpet and foam overlap the kerosene-to-diesel range, which is exactly why ASTM E1618 demands GC-MS pattern recognition, not GC-FID alone.
+Three class-level distinctions are central to accelerant identification.
+Gasoline is uniquely aromatic-rich: toluene, xylenes, C3- and C4-alkylbenzenes, naphthalenes.
+Kerosene shows a clean n-alkane envelope centred around C11.
+Diesel resembles kerosene shifted to heavier carbon numbers with a wider envelope.
+Pyrolysis hydrocarbons from carpet and foam overlap the kerosene-to-diesel range, which is precisely why ASTM E1618 requires GC-MS pattern recognition rather than GC-FID alone.

 ASTM E1387 and E1618 classification

-ASTM E1387 (now withdrawn but still examinable) was the original colour-coded classification of ignitable-liquid residues.
-ASTM E1618 (current) is the modern standard and the one NTA tests.
+ASTM E1387 (now withdrawn) was the original colour-coded classification of ignitable-liquid residues.
+ASTM E1618 (current) is the modern standard.
 E1618 places every ignitable liquid into one of eight classes by combining boiling-range data with chemical-class identification on a GC-MS total ion chromatogram (TIC) supplemented by extracted ion profiles.

 Sample collection and the can-and-strip philosophy

-- Polyethylene zip bags.
+4. Polyethylene zip bags.
 Forbidden.
 Polyethylene is permeable to light hydrocarbons; pentane and hexane diffuse out within hours, and even C9 to C12 components are lost over days.
-The first MCQ trap in this topic is "which bag must NOT be used for fire debris" and the answer is polyethylene.

 Extraction methods, with passive headspace charcoal strip as the standard

 Passive headspace concentration on activated charcoal strip (ASTM E1412).
-The workhorse method, developed by John Lentini and colleagues in the 1980s and now the default in accredited labs worldwide.
+The standard method in accredited fire-debris laboratories worldwide, developed in the 1980s.
 A small activated-carbon strip (Albrayco or equivalent) is suspended by a wire from the lever-lid of a sealed paint can holding the debris.
 The can is heated in an oven at 60 to 80 degrees Celsius for 12 to 24 hours.
 Volatile hydrocarbons partition from the debris into the headspace, are adsorbed onto the carbon, and concentrate over time.
 The strip is then eluted with about 0.5 mL of carbon disulfide (CS2), which displaces the hydrocarbons.
 The CS2 extract is injected onto a GC-FID and, for confirmation, a GC-MS. Strengths: non-destructive (sample can be re-extracted), high sensitivity, no pyrolysis bias because of the gentle oven temperature, validated standard.
 Weakness: overnight turnaround.

 Solid-phase microextraction (SPME) headspace.
 A polymer-coated fused-silica fibre (PDMS or PDMS-DVB, 100 micrometre coating) is exposed to the heated headspace of a smaller vial holding the debris.
 After 10 to 30 minutes, the fibre is withdrawn and thermally desorbed directly in the GC injector at 250 degrees Celsius.
 Strengths: fast (under an hour), solvent-free, very low detection limits for light volatiles.
 Weaknesses: lower total capacity than charcoal strip (the fibre saturates with heavy debris), and the sample cannot be re-extracted.